 Information to communicate to students

-As the examiner, it is recommended that you share the following information with the examinees in preparation for the examination.
+It is recommended that you as an examiner give the following information to students before any examinations, as well as specifically for digital examinations with Zoom.
+Note that when examinations are conducted remotely, it is extra important to inform the students in writing well in advance, as any questions are harder to answer at the start of the exam.
 The information needs to be adapted to the specific course and to the particular examination.
-It is equally important to share the same information with the meeting hosts and participating colleagues so that they can carry out their tasks correctly.
+It is equally important to share the same information with invigilators, meeting hosts and participating colleagues so that they can carry out their tasks correctly.

 - Course code

 - Date and starting time for the exam

 - Link to the examination room in Canvas, if applicable